Amazon Halts Police Use Of Its Facial Recognition Technology

 Amazon announced on Wednesday a one-year moratorium on police use of its facial-recognition technology, yielding to pressure from police-reform advocates and civil rights groups.

-It is unclear how many law enforcement agencies in the U.S. use Amazon's artificial intelligence tool, but an official with the Washington County Sheriff's Office in Oregon, confirmed that it will be suspending its use of Amazon's facial recognition technology.
+It is unclear how many law enforcement agencies in the U.S. deploy Amazon's artificial intelligence tool, but an official with the Washington County Sheriff's Office in Oregon confirmed that it will be suspending its use of Amazon's facial recognition technology.

 Researchers have long criticized the technology for producing inaccurate results for people with darker skin.
 Studies have also shown that the technology can be biased against women and younger people.

-The announcement follows IBM indicating this week that it would quit the facial-recognition business altogether.
+IBM said earlier this week that it would quit the facial-recognition business altogether.
 In a letter to Congress, chief executive Arvind Krishna condemned software that is used "for mass surveillance, racial profiling, violations of basic human rights and freedoms."

+And Microsoft President Brad Smith told The Washington Post during a livestream Thursday morning that his company has not been selling its technology to law enforcement.
+Smith said he has no plans to until there is a national law.

-Congressional Democrats are seeking to regulate the technology in sweeping police reform legislation inspired by the nationwide protests over the police killing of George Floyd, a black man, in Minneapolis.
+Congressional Democrats are seeking to regulate the technology in sweeping police reform legislation inspired by the nationwide protests over the killing of George Floyd, an unarmed black man who died in Minneapolis after a white police officer knelt on his neck for nearly nine minutes.

 The proposed bill would limit how much federal law enforcement officials could use facial recognition technology, including a ban on using the software with police body-worn cameras.

 In its statement, Amazon officials say the company supports federal regulation for its algorithm-driven facial recognition software, known as Rekognition.